jpasko1/fix_google_photos_sort_order/README.md

 ## Fix google photos sort order

-Google photos orders photos by date and time of the exif data in images.
+Google photos orders album photos by date and time of the exif data in images.

-This seems limited to second resolution(11/2020).
+This seems limited to single second resolution(11/2020).

-Game photos have many bursts of 4-5 frame per second.
+Action photos have many bursts of 4-5 frame per second.

-Given a directory with a batch of photos in it.
-Process the photos in NAME ORDER(image_001, image_002) Take timestamp of first photo, add 1 second to the exif data for each subsequent photo and re-write the exif data.
+Given a directory with a batch of photos in it:
+- Process the photos in NAME ORDER(image_001, image_002)
+- Take timestamp of first photo, add 1 second to the exif data for each subsequent photo and re-write the exif data.

 When complete, upload directory of photos to Google Photos